DevOpsifyZen/Kubernetes/K8S Voumes (hostPath and emptyDir).md

+## Kubernetes Volume

-In Kubernetes, a volume is a storage unit that a Pod can use.
-Unlike containers (which are temporary and get deleted when restarted), volumes let data persist across container restarts or be shared between multiple containers in the same Pod.
+In **Kubernetes**, a **volume** is a storage unit that a Pod can use.
+Unlike containers (which are temporary and get deleted when restarted), **volumes let data persist** across container restarts or be shared between multiple containers in the same Pod.

+---

-## 🔹 Types of Kubernetes Volumes
+### 🔹 Types of Kubernetes Volumes

-### EmptyDir
+#### 1. EmptyDir

-Created when a Pod starts, deleted when the Pod stops.
+- Created when a Pod starts, deleted when the Pod stops.

-Useful for temporary scratch space or caching.
+- Useful for temporary scratch space or caching.

-Example:
+**Example (YAML):**
     volumes:
       - name: cache-volume
         emptyDir: {}

+---

-### HostPath
+#### 2. HostPath

-Mounts a file or directory from the Node’s filesystem into the Pod.
+- Mounts a file or directory from the Node’s filesystem into the Pod.

-Good for testing, but risky in production since it ties Pod to a node.
+- Good for testing, but risky in production since it ties Pod to a node.

-Example:
+**Example (YAML):**
     volumes:
       - name: host-volume
         hostPath:
           path: /data

 --------------------------------------------------------------------------------------------------------------------------